 In the event of entry of an active shooter into the building or premises, the center will go into lock down.

-Note: The announcement may also come from the EBCI Emergency Management.
+Note: The announcement may also come from the EBCI Emergency Management or Cherokee Police Department.

 Guidelines for an active shooter will be as following: